1. Security Principles

 Once you understand who your attacker is and what resources they might possess, there are some common assumptions that we take into account for attackers:

-5. The attacker can coordinate several complex attacks across various systems, meaning that the attacker does not have to mount only a single attack on one device, but rather can attack your entire network at the same time.
+- The attacker can coordinate several complex attacks across various systems.
+The attacker is not limited to to attacking only a single device, but can attack your entire network at the same time or chain multiple attacks together.

 1.2.
 Consider Human Factors

 The key idea here is that security systems must be usable by ordinary people, and therefore must be designed to take into account the role that humans will play.
-As such, you must remember that programmers make mistakes and will use tools that allow them to make mistakes (like C and C++).
+For example, programmers are human and make mistakes.
 Similarly, users like convenience; if a security system is unusable and not user-friendly, no matter how secure it is, it will go unused.
 Users will find a way to subvert security systems if it makes their lives easier.

 No matter how secure your system is, it all comes down to people.
 Social engineering attacks, for example, exploit other people’s trust and access for personal gain.
 The takeaway here is to consider the tools that are presented to users, and try to make them fool-proof and as user-friendly as possible.

-For example, your computer pops up with a notification that tells you it needs to restart to “finish installing important updates”; if you are like a majority of the user population, you likely click “remind me later”, pushing off the update.
-If the computer is attempting to fix a security patch, the longer the update gets pushed, the more time your computer is vulnerable to an attack.
-However, since the update likely inconveniences the user, they forego the extra security for convenience.
+For example, suppose your computer pops up with a notification that tells you it needs to restart to “finish installing important updates” while you are in the middle of working on something.
+If you are like the majority of the user population, you might click “remind me later”, pushing off the update.
+If the computer is attempting to fix a security patch, the longer the update gets delayed, the longer your computer is vulnerable to an attack.
+If updates inconvenience the user, they might forego the extra security for convenience.

 Another example: the NSA’s cryptographic equipment stores its key material on a small physical token.
 This token is built in the shape of an ordinary door key.
 To activate an encryption device, you insert the key into a slot on the device and turn the key.
 This interface is intuitively understandable, even for 18-year-old soldiers out in the field with minimal training in cryptography.